-The NSW Government launched the NSW Circular Economy Innovation Network (NSW Circular) last year ‘to solve problems, create pathways to markets, and foster innovation through a more sustainable approach to design/production, use of resources and recycling of waste to create value’.
+The NSW Government launched the NSW Circular Economy Innovation Network (NSW Circular) in 2019 ‘to solve problems, create pathways to markets, and foster innovation through a more sustainable approach to design/production, use of resources and recycling of waste to create value’.

 What does it do?